Skip to main content

 Summary

 How do you achieve 100% uptime when code changes daily?
 This article covers the architecture required to eliminate downtime in business-critical systems.
-We use an anonymized transformation of a leading Norwegian technology company ("NordFinans") as an example of how monolithic legacy was replaced with modern microservices.
+The client in this case study preferred to remain anonymous, and is referred to as "NordFinans".

 The focus is on the technical implementation of Zero Downtime Deployment (ZDD).
 We dive deep into how to configure Kubernetes, database schemas, and application logic to achieve continuous delivery without interruption – regardless of whether your stack is built on PHP, Python, Go, or Node.js.